Grislow/KnowledgeBase/resources/glossary.md

 * if the regular expression is too long think of a different approach
 * don't try to solve all cases in a single regular expression(all valid emails could take a reg exp of over 1000 characters)

+## REPL
+A __Read-eval-print-loop__ is a simple programming environment where you can easily run and execute your code without the hastle of installing extra software.

 ## Responsive Design
 A design practice when creating websites.
 A responsive website appropriately resizes, repositions, shows or hides elements to provide a great user experience on any device.